ethereum/hive/docs/simulators.md

 This request starts a client container.
 The request body must be encoded as multipart form data.

-The `CLIENT` form field is required and specifies the client type that should be started.
+The `CLIENT` form parameter is required and specifies the client type that should be started.
 It must match one of the client names returned by the `/clients` endpoint.

+The `NETWORKS` form parameter is a list of networks to which the client will be connected before it starts to run.
+The names are supplied comma-separated, and all given networks must already exist in the context of the test suite.

 Other form fields, specifically those with a prefix of `HIVE_`, are passed to the client entry point as environment variables.
 Please see the [client interface documentation] for